-Tests: There will be four 75 minute class tests given on the following Wednesdays: Jan 20, Feb 10, Mar 9 and Mar 30.
+Tests: There will be three 80 minute class tests given on the following Thursdays: May 17, May 31 & June 14.
 Class tests are comprehensive, covering all material since the beginning of the course, yet focusing on new material that has not yet been tested.
-Each test is worth 15% of your final grade.
+Each test is worth 15% of your final grade, and your lowest test score will be replaced by your final exam score if better.